puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

 ## Choose how to specify proxy server settings (ProxyMode)
->Edge Update 1.3.21.81 and later
+>Microsoft Edge Update 1.3.21.81 and later

 ### Description
-Allows you to specify the proxy server settings that’s used by Edge Update.
+Allows you to specify the proxy server settings that’s used by Microsoft Edge Update.

 If you enable this policy, you can choose between the following proxy server options:
 - If you choose to never use a proxy server and always connect directly, all other options are ignored.